-A Component Institution may not approve faculty, staff or students to travel for educational purposes to regions of a country that are listed with a Travel Advisory of "Level 3" or "Level 4" by the United States Department of State.
-However, a Component Institution may approve faculty and staff to travel for educational purposes to countries listed with a Travel Advisory of "Level 3" by the United States Department of State, if the traveler signs a waiver, hold harmless, and assumption of risk release, in a format approved by the Vice Chancellor and General Counsel.
+A Component Institution may not approve faculty, staff or students to travel for educational purposes to regions of a country that are listed with a Travel Advisory of "Level 3" or "Level 4" by the United States Department of State, except in limited circumstances as described below.

+- 14.1 Student Travel.
+A Component Institution may approve a student to travel for educational purposes to countries listed with a Travel Advisory of "Level 3 or Level 4 due to COVID-19" by the United States Department of State, provided, - (1) the Travel Advisory of "Level 3" or "Level 4" is not based on circumstances other than the prevalence of COVID-19; and - (2) the traveler signs a waiver of liability, assumption of risk and hold harmless form, in a format approved by the Vice Chancellor and General Counsel.